 Using the most advanced dental technology possible is just as important as staying up-to-date on the latest treatment techniques.
 Because our practice is dedicated to providing you with the safest and most convenient treatment options available, we utilize advanced digital X-ray technology in our office.
-Digital X-rays provide several advanced imaging options designed to save time, provide clearer dental photos, and expose patients to 90% less radiation than with traditional X-ray technology.
+Digital X-rays provide several advanced imaging options designed to save time, provide clearer dental photos, and expose patients to 90% less radiation than traditional X-ray technology.

 Dental sealant is a thin, plastic coating painted on the chewing surfaces of teeth -- usually the back teeth (the premolars and molars) -- to prevent tooth decay.
 The sealant quickly bonds into the depressions and grooves of the teeth, forming a protective shield over the enamel of each tooth.